oddy-boop/Edusync-git/src/supabase/policies.md

 ALTER TABLE public.user_roles ENABLE ROW LEVEL SECURITY;
 DROP POLICY IF EXISTS "Users can view their own role" ON public.user_roles;
 DROP POLICY IF EXISTS "Admins can manage roles" ON public.user_roles;
--- A user can see their own role information.
 CREATE POLICY "Users can view their own role" ON public.user_roles FOR SELECT TO authenticated USING (auth.uid() = user_id);
--- School admins can manage roles ONLY for users within their own school.
-Super admins have full access.
 CREATE POLICY "Admins can manage roles" ON public.user_roles FOR ALL USING (is_super_admin() OR (school_id = get_my_school_id() AND is_school_admin()))
 WITH CHECK (is_super_admin() OR (school_id = get_my_school_id() AND is_school_admin()));